 Yes, you can freeze Kremas.
 Without alcohol it will turn solid.
 However, with alcohol, although it may not become solid, but it will be very chilled.

-If freezing we do not recommend freezing them in a glass bottle, instead transfer the kremas to a freezer safe container.
+If freezing, we do not recommend freezing them in a glass bottle, instead transfer the kremas to a freezer safe container.
 The kremas will last about 1 year in the freezer and longer in the deep freezer.

 Haitian kremas can be prepared and served in a variety of ways.
 It can be served as room temperature or over ice.

 Preparing Haitian kremas in a traditional way requires a few crucial steps, like infusing the milk with spices.
-This is an important step, too, because much of the flavor will come from this process.
-Put your milk in a saucepan over low heat and watch it to make sure it does not boil.
+This is an important step, because much of the flavor will come from this process.
+Put your milk in a saucepan over low heat and watch over it to make sure it does not boil.
 Remember: low and slow.

 To further infuse the spices, you’ll let your mixture sit for at least 4 to 6 hours or overnight.
 This is going to bring out the flavors so beautifully, so do not skip this step.
 After 4 to 6 hours or the next day, strain your mixture to remove the spices.